 Graduate Program Coordinator (GPC)

-Professor Christian Lee Novetzke, in his role as the Graduate Program Coordinator (GPC) for the program, serves as your faculty adviser in your first year of the program.
-Professor Novetzke’s office is in Thomson Hall, Room 303c, inside the South Asia Center.
-His email is email@example.com, and he will provide details about his office hours in his first meeting with you.
+Professor Sunila Kale, in her role as the Graduate Program Coordinator (GPC) for the program, serves as your faculty adviser in your first year of the program.
+Professor Kale’s office is in Thomson Hall, Room 418.
+Her email is firstname.lastname@example.org.
+She will provide details about her office hours in her first meeting with you.
 As you read the program requirements and guidelines you will find that some actions on your part will require the official approval of the GPC.
 Importantly, you must acquire the approval and signature of the GPC each quarter before you register for classes.

 All students must complete a minimum of 36 credits.
 The expectation is that students will complete this degree within two years.
 The components of the degree are as follows:

 Students must reach a proficiency equivalent to completion of the third year in a South Asian language.
 Beginning, intermediate and advanced Hindi are taught during the academic year, intermediate Hindi is sometimes taught also in Summer Quarter on an intensive basis.
 Sanskrit is taught during the academic year.
 Urdu and Bengali are also taught during the academic year.

 Students who enter the program with no prior training in a South Asian language will likely need to complete at least one summer intensive language program in order to satisfy the requirement of third-year proficiency within the two-year program.
 Summer programs are offered at UW, at other institutions in the US, and over the summer in South Asia.
 The program will work with students in an effort to provide partial or full funding for such programs if possible.